galaxyproject/galaxy-hub/src/events/GCC2014/BoFs/index.md

 ---
-pagetitle: Birds of a Feather , (, BoF, ),  Flock Together at GCC2014
+title: Birds of a Feather , (, BoF, ),  Flock Together at GCC2014
 ---
 PLACEHOLDER_INCLUDE(/Events/GCC2014/Header)